paceval/paceval/paceval_sources_documentation-external/readme.md

 Expressions can contain **any number of placeholders (variables)**.
 Calculations are performed in selectable precision (single, double and extended) and **distributed across all available processors** for maximum speed and effectiveness.

-Additionally, paceval can also output an interval indicating the error limits due to the limited precision of floating point number formats.
+Additionally, **pace***val.* can also output an interval indicating the error limits due to the limited precision of floating point number formats.

 ## How does paceval work internally?

-paceval internally **creates and processes linked lists of atomic calculations** that represent the user's mathematical expressions.
+**pace***val.* internally **creates and processes linked lists of atomic calculations** that represent the user's mathematical expressions.
 The usual approach is to create an expression tree from a text expression, see <https://en.wikipedia.org/wiki/Binary_expression_tree>.
 This has the well-known disadvantages such as memory consumption and the overhead and speed loss when creating and traversing the expression tree.
 Creating and processing an expression as a linked list offers many advantages over the usual approach, especially speed.
 The processing of the linked list when actually performing a calculation with values for the variables is done in a single C function that is called by each thread of the underlying system.

-paceval uses multithreading intensively to achieve maximum performance and energy efficiency of the respective hardware system.
-The main handling of multithreading in paceval in software is in the file [paceval_fThreadHandling.cpp](https://paceval.com/paceval_sources_documentation-external/html/paceval__f_thread_handling_8cpp.html). paceval can also be used as a hardware driver for a new type of energy-efficient coprocessor.
+**pace***val.* uses multithreading intensively to achieve maximum performance and energy efficiency of the respective hardware system.
+The main handling of multithreading in **pace***val.* in software is in the file [paceval_fThreadHandling.cpp](https://paceval.com/paceval_sources_documentation-external/html/paceval__f_thread_handling_8cpp.html). **pace***val.* can also be used as a hardware driver for a new type of energy-efficient coprocessor.
 To do this, only the handling in the file [paceval_fFPGAHandling.cpp](https://paceval.com/paceval_sources_documentation-external/html/paceval__f_f_p_g_a_handling_8cpp.html) has to be adapted to address the customer-specific hardware such as an FPGA.

 The source code performs this processing (this corresponds to the standard cycle used by all types of processors):